microsoftgraph/microsoft-graph-docs-contrib/concepts/connecting-external-content-manage-connections.md

 ---
 <!---<author of this doc: rsamai>--->

-# Create, update, delete connections in Microsoft Graph
+# Create, update, and delete connections in Microsoft Graph

 The Microsoft Graph connectors platform offers an intuitive way to add your external data into Microsoft Graph.
 A connection is a logical container for your external data that an administrator can manage as a single unit.